 Remember: you're not going to know how to do everything perfectly "green" at first, so don't worry about asking others your silly questions (I've asked more than my fair share).
 Your dignity will remain intact, trust me.
 When you start to try something new, you are leaving your comfort zone, and that my friend is a good thing.

-About the Author: Jason Utgaard is an ecopreneur focused on designing tomorrow's world using recycled materials by connecting little-known brands with everyday folks to help them see beyond trash and to stop thinking of ourselves as "consumers" but rather as "temporary users."
-He enjoys spending time outdoors in the mountains or on the lake, and of course, chatting about sustainability and green tech.
+About the Author: Jason Utgaard is the founder of The Spotted Door and loves discovering & sharing everyday products made using recycled materials.
+He encourages everyone to see beyond trash and to stop thinking of ourselves as "consumers" but rather as "temporary users."
+He enjoys spending time outdoors in the Utah mountains or on the lake in Minnesota, and of course, chatting about sustainability.

 Comments will be approved before showing up.